 - Career Readiness Certification (CRC) exams

 - Test of Adult Basic Education (TABE) testing

 Do you need to take the placement test but plan to attend another college?
 You can request a proctor exam by emailing email@example.com for instructions.

 Special Arrangements for Students with Disabilities

 If you have a learning or physical disability that would prevent you from taking the test under standard conditions, separate testing and other special accommodations are available at no additional fee.
-For details, contact the director of Disabilities Services at 252-335-0821 ext.
+For details, please contact the director of Accessibility Services at 252-335-0821 ext.
 2277.

 Retest Policy and Fee